softprops/lesst/README.md

 ### Error reporting

 Unless you are [Chuck Norris](http://darcxed.wordpress.com/2012/03/19/the-ultimate-top-30-chuck-norris-the-programmer-jokes/), you probably will stumble on a syntax error on occasion when writing less css.
-Lesst keeps that in mine and provides good error reporting with formatted `CompilationErrors`.
+Lesst keeps that in mind and provides _good_ error reporting with formatted `CompilationErrors`.

 ![errors](errors.png)